Fohlen/quickdraw-torch-cnn/README.md

 2. `pip install -r requirements.txt`
 3. `python3 cnn/train_cnn.py` (run `--help` if you want to see available parameters)

+## Training on Google Cloud

+Since most users have restricted access to computing power

 # Evaluation

+Once the classifier is trained you can run the evaluation script.

+1.

 # Inference